How Much Does a Medical Answering Service Cost?

 The rates of a medical answering service are driven by the needs of the practice, but there are average rates per call and per minute.

 How much will a reliable medical answering service cost your business?
-Here’s a chart of national average price points:
+Here’s a chart to help calculate the national average price points:

 It’s important to know, that the cost per call will largely be driven by the amount of information you require to be collected from the call center agent.
 You can keep billing exceedingly low if you just want to capture the name, and phone number of a caller, however, it understandably will cost more if you wish for the operator to address questions and potentially schedule appointments as well.